cds-snc/gcds-docs/src/en/register-for-a-demo.md

 templateEngineOverride: njk,md
 ---

-# Register for a Demo
+# Register for a demo

 Looking to learn more about GC Design System before trying it out?
 Attend an upcoming demo.